-Her nonfiction writing and her translations (from Spanish) of poetry and fiction have appeared (or are forthcoming) in more than sixty magazines and literary journals, including Common-Place, Guernica, Michigan Quarterly Review, Nimrod, Orion, and Yes!.
+Her nonfiction writing and her translations (from Spanish) of poetry and fiction have appeared (or are forthcoming) in more than sixty magazines and literary journals, including Common-Place, Guernica, Michigan Quarterly Review, Kenyon Review online, Nimrod International Journal, Orion, and Yes.
 In many publications her photographs accompany her writing.
 In 2012, with an Artist Support Residency from Seattle's Jack Straw Studios, Wendy recorded a trilingual audio CD of her English translations of poems with Zapotec-Mexican poet Irma Pineda.

-She co-coordinated a three-day gathering of indigenous Mexican women writers with Irma Pineda and Sandra Cisneros in 2011, catalyzing a network of multilingual writers and translators in Mexico and United States.
+She co-coordinated a three-day gathering of indigenous Mexican women writers with Irma Pineda and Sandra Cisneros in 2011, catalyzing a network of multilingual writers and translators in Mexico and United States that continues to collaborate.
 One of her current writing projects, a cycle of essays on grief and loss, has been supported by grants from the American Antiquarian Society, Artist Trust, and the arts and culture commissions of the City of Seattle and King County.

-She is currently on the faculty of Goddard College's low-residency undergraduate programs in both Port Townsend, Washington and Plainfield, Vermont.
-She teaches in the Creative Writing, Individualized Studies, and Sustainability programs.
+She is currently on the faculty of Goddard College's low-residency BFA in Creative Writing program, based in Plainfield, Vermont.
 Wendy has also taught creative writing in venues including literary centers, writers' conferences, newsrooms in the United States and Mexico, public libraries, community centers, public high schools, city parks, and county jails.
 In 2008 she worked with a team of writers and publishing industry professionals to design Artist Trust's Literary EDGE program, a writers' professional development program that she co-taught until 2012.

 Wendy has worked as a writer and editor since 2000.
 Before that, she devoted a decade to work for social change organizations in Boston and Seattle.
 She holds a BA in biology from Oberlin College and a MFA in writing and literature from the Bennington College Writing Seminars.